Double Chocolate Orange Sourdough Discard Loaf

 METHOD:

-1. In a large bowl, combine the flour, sugar, cocoa, chocolate chips, starter, yeast and orange zest.
+1. In a large bowl, combine the flour, sugar, cocoa, chocolate chips, sourdough discard, yeast and orange zest.
 Pour over the water and mix into a shaggy dough using a dough whisk.
 Knead a few times with your hands to bring it together into a ball.

-2. Cover and leave to rise approx 2 hours until doubled in size.
+2. Cover and leave to rise for approx. 2 hours until doubled in size.

-3. Preheat the Krustic and oven to 420F 45 minutes before you are ready to bake your loaf.
+3. Preheat the oven to 420°F with your Krustic Dutch Oven inside 45 minutes before you are ready to bake your loaf.

-5. Dust with rice flour then score in a cross shape.
-Place into the preheated Krustic with the lid on for 30 minutes.
+5. Place into the preheated Dutch oven and bake with the lid on for 30 minutes.
 Remove the lid then bake a further 12-18 minutes depending on how crunchy you like your crust.

 6. Cool at least one hour before slicing.